StakeLab-Zone/Documentation/Onramp/Kado/README.md

 We are close to it!
 You will now need to choose which official document you will use to confirm your identity, **please remember to take the one associated with the provided address in the last step.**
-Click on "__Submit__" when ready to upload them and follow the next screens to upload front & back of your official identity paper asked, and prepare a classic proof bill to confirm your actual address (even if the same as the identity one).
+Click on "__Submit__" when ready and follow the next screens to __upload__ front & back of your __official identity__ docuemnt asked.
+Also prepare a classic __proof for your actual address__ to confirm it (even if the same as the identity one).

 ![image](https://user-images.githubusercontent.com/51711900/200196655-a0c33327-d8ea-452d-bd00-d06a152de14d.png)

+Congratulations!
+Now Kado will review your submission and will get back to you by email to confirm or not your KYC registration!
+It can takes to 2/3 days so just wait for their email in your box.

+## Use the Kado application
+### Connect your wallet(s)

+### Buy an asset with your local fiat currency

+### Sell an asset to your local fiat currency